MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-create-vsts-token.md

 # Step 2: Create the token & install the agent

-A personal access token (PAT) is created in Visual Studio Team Services.
-This token is your password, and is used by the VSTS build agent to authenticate.
+A personal access token (PAT) is created in Azure DevOps (previus called Visual Studio Team Services).
+This token is your password, and is used by the DevOps build agent to authenticate.
 The token is only shown when you create it.
 After that, it isn't shown anymore.
 So once you create it, save it to another file in a remember-able location.

 More info on PAT at [Authenticate access with personal access tokens for VSTS and TFS](/vsts/accounts/use-personal-access-tokens-to-authenticate).